 In the Noble Quran, Allah SWT says;

 Riba is a term for an increase in specific forms of wealth and items.
 It appears among the major sins as Allah, and His messenger, Prophet (PBUH), stated it among the highly destructive sins.
 In Quran, it is said;

 Our religion intensely cared for the wealth and property of the orphans.
 It allocated him, a person, to be his guardian, who would be held responsible for crying for him, educating him, and taking care of his wealth or property.
 Taking the wealth of an orphan with injustice is unlawful and forbidden in the sight of Allah (SWT).

 6. Running away from the battlefield

 The consecutive destructive sin is to flee away from the battlefield during a war.
-Allah (SWT) and the beloved Prophet (PBUH) have strictly warned people who flee from war and threatened them with the Hell-Fire.
+Allah (SWT) and the beloved Prophet (PBUH) have strictly warned people who escape from war and threatened them with Hellfire.
 Allah SWT said in the Holy Quran;

 7. Accusing Adultery on a women

-People who accuse pure women unjustly of committing adultery, illegal intercourse, is cursed in the world and also hereafter, and also deserves serious punishment.
+People who accuse pure women unjustly of committing adultery and illegal intercourse are cursed in the world and hereafter and deserve serious punishment.
 In the Quran, it is mentioned;